Nagasaki in 1 Day

 Nagasaki School Remains

-My favourite items are these sculptures made by a Dutch PoW who was working 1500 metres from the hypocentre when the bomb hit.
+My favourite items are these sculptures made by a Dutch PoW, who was working 1500 metres from the hypocentre when the bomb hit, interpreting what he witnessed from the blast.

 Sculptures of the victims of Nagasaki